lichtner/laravel-mock-api/README.md

 ## Usage

-After you did the changes described in [Setup](#setup) all HTTP GET requests will be saved in MockApi tables.
+After you did the changes described in [Setup](#setup), all HTTP requests will be saved in MockApi tables.
 But they won't be used.

 ### Mock all resources

-For returning mocked data add in the `.env` file:
+For returning mocked data add this in the `.env` file:

 ```yaml
 MOCK_API=true
 ```

 From that moment all external resources will return the last saved successful responses.

+You can set `MOCK_API=true` immediately after installation.
+From that moment all external resources will return the last saved successful responses.

+If you try to request resource which has not been saved yet, first a real request is made and saved in mock api tables, and then returned.

 After your web services are back, you can change it to: